MothanaDo/invoice-app/README.md

 ## 🚀 Features
 1. POST to /invoices with the parameters START (string, date), END (string, date) and CUSTOMER_ID.
 The endpoint should calculate the invoice events, amount of events and total price.
 It will return the invoice_id.
 2. GET to /invoices/:id will return the details of the invoice.
 This includes:
-a.
-A list of invoiced events
+-	A list of invoiced events
-b.
-The frequency of how often an event occurred in a period
+-	The frequency of how often an event occurred in a period
-c.
-The price for each event
+-	The price for each event
-d.
-The total price that the customer needs to pay
+-	The total price that the customer needs to pay
-e.
-An additional list of users (ids or email addresses), what was invoiced for each user and why so that the customer can double-check if the invoice is correct.
+-	An additional list of users (ids or email addresses), what was invoiced for each user and why so that the customer can double-check if the invoice is correct.

 ## 🛠️ Tech Stack